 RECLAST by Novartis is bone.
 Approved for osteoporosis in postmenopausal women, osteoporosis in postmenopausal women [see clinical studies ()], paget's disease of bone in men and 5 more indications.
 First approved in 2007.

 RECLAST (zoledronic acid) is an intravenous bisphosphonate that inhibits osteoclast-mediated bone resorption by targeting farnesyl pyrophosphate synthase in osteoclasts.
-It is approved for Paget's Disease of the Bone and hypercalcemia, binding with high affinity to mineralized bone at sites of high turnover.
-The drug's long duration of action results from its persistent bone mineral binding.
+It is indicated for osteoporosis in postmenopausal women and Paget's disease of bone in men and women.
+The drug's long duration of action results from its high binding affinity to mineralized bone at sites of elevated bone turnover.

 bone.
 It is an inhibitor of osteoclast-mediated bone resorption.
 The selective action of bisphosphonates on bone is based on their high affinity for mineralized bone.
 Intravenously administered zoledronic acid rapidly partitions to bone and localizes preferentially at sites of high bone turnover.…